Dark-Bob/js_state_store/readme.md

 then the creation function set here gets used.
 The string here is just a standard regex that uses the `.*` to match any id and the `$` ensures that it doesn't match longer urls.

+When we set_json to update an existing object, it tries to merge objects and ignore state that is not actually different.
+This means if you have an API call that returns JSON state you can just set the whole object and the store will smart update.
+You can update outer and nested objects at the same time, whatever you pass in, it will match.
 ### Actions
 You might have noticed the complete lack of boilerplate, mutators and things like that.
 I've taken the approach of trusting the coder to be